 - Fresh herbs: If I am serving these chips as a dinner side, I will usually toss them with whatever fresh herbs I have at home along with some lemon juice or Parmesan cheese for a fancier side dish.

-How do you plan on seasoning your first batch of homemade baked potato chips?
+How do you plan on seasoning your first batch of homemade chips?
 Comment below!

 Baked Potato Chips